aviatesk/EscapeAnalysis.jl/README.md

 In the example above, `ReturnEscape` imposed on `%3` (corresponding to `v`) is _not_ directly propagated to `%1` (corresponding to `obj`) but rather that `ReturnEscape` is only propagated to `_2` (corresponding to `s`).
-Here `%3` is recorded in `%1`'s `AliasEscapes` property as it escapes the first field of `%1`, and then when analyzing `Base.setfield!(%1, :x, _2)::String`, that escape information is propagated to `_2` but not to `%1`.
+Here `%3` is recorded in `%1`'s `AliasEscapes` property as it can be aliased to the first field of `%1`, and then when analyzing `Base.setfield!(%1, :x, _2)::String`, that escape information is propagated to `_2` but not to `%1`.

-However, in some cases such field analysis is impossible when:
-1. the object escapes to somewhere the escape analysis can't account for possible memory effects on it
-2. fields of the objects can't be known because of the lack of type information In such cases `AliasEscapes` property is raised to the topmost element within its own lattice order, and it causes succeeding field analysis to be conservative and escape information imposed on fields of an unanalyzable object to be propagated the object itself.

-Also note that escapes imposed on array elements can also be handled by a imprecise version of this field analysis, where `AliasEscapes` doesn't try to track precise array index but rather simply records all possibilities that can escape any elements of the array.

-### Alias Analysis

-The escape analysis also needs to track which values can be aliased to each other.
-This is needed because in Julia IR, the same object is sometimes represented by different IR elements.
-Since the analysis maintains `EscapeLattice` per IR element, we need to make sure that those different IR elements that actually can represent the same object to share the same escape information.
+So `EscapeAnalysis` tracks which IR elements can be aliased across a `getfield`-`%new`/`setfield!` chain in order to analyze escapes of object fields, but actually this alias analysis needs to be generalized to handle other IR elements as well.
+This is because in Julia IR the same object is sometimes represented by different IR elements and we need to make sure that those different IR elements that actually can represent the same object share _new_ escape information.
-Program constructs that return the same object as their operand(s) like `PiNode` and `typeassert` are obvious examples that require this escape information aliasing.
+IR elements that return the same object as their operand(s), such as `PiNode` and `typeassert`, can cause that IR-level aliasing and thus requires any new escape information imposed on any of aliased values to be propagated to all of them.
-But the escape information equalization between aliased values is needed for other cases too, most notably, it is necessary for correctly reasoning about mutations on `PhiNode`.
+More interestingly, it is also needed for correctly reasoning about mutations on `PhiNode`.
 Let's consider the following example:
 ```julia
 julia> code_escapes((Bool, String,)) do cond, x